[ASC-list] Little g, the Roulettes and roller coasters – physics in March

 Australia’s 2011 physics Nobel Laureate, Professor Brian Schmidt, launched the AIP’s national physics experiment on Friday in Melbourne.

-Brian will introduced Year 9 students at Albert Park College, Melbourne, to a classic experiment first performed by Galileo, and together they made the first contributions to a new dataset that may even be able to tell you where in Australia you should go if you want to weigh less.
+Brian introduced Year 9 students at Albert Park College, Melbourne, to a classic experiment first performed by Galileo.
+Together they made the first contributions to a new dataset that may even be able to tell you where in Australia you should go if you want to weigh less.